Do Chase Your Tail! Missing Key Aspects Augmentation in Textual Vulnerability Descriptions of Long-tail Software through

 We conducted extensive experiments to evaluate the effectiveness of our approach in different setups.
-The results demonstrate that our software feature inference framework successfully addresses the issue of a long-tail distribution, significantly benefiting subsequent tasks.
-Specifically, the accuracy of augmenting missing key aspects for long-tail software increases from 0.27 to 0.56 (+107\%).
+The ablation experiments (RQ1 and RQ2) demonstrate that our software feature inference framework successfully addresses the issue of a long-tail distribution.
+Specifically, in the overall project comparison experiments (RQ3), the accuracy of augmenting missing key aspects for long-tail software increases from 0.27 to 0.56 (+107\%).
 Interestingly, the accuracy of non-long-tail software also improves from 0.64 to 0.71.
-Given its state-of-the-art performance, our framework can be further applied to downstream tasks that rely on complete TVD information, such as predicting software vulnerability levels.
+Given its state-of-the-art performance, in the useful experiments (RQ4), our framework can be further applied to downstream tasks that rely on complete TVD information, such as predicting software vulnerability levels.

 We have made the following contributions: \begin{itemize} [leftmargin = *] \item We conduct a formative study to explore the significance of the long-tail distribution of TVDs and identify challenges in current research that address these issues. \item We introduce a novel software feature inference framework designed to augment the missing key aspects of TVDs for long-tail software.
 Our framework enhances vulnerability information diversity and comprehensiveness by incorporating historical data and external knowledge sources. \item We propose a method to detect hallucinations based on software features.
 Our method prioritizes individual software characteristics, allowing for exploring specific defect patterns unique to each software rather than adopting a universal approach to vulnerability pattern discovery. \item We evaluate our approach using CVE (63,000), NVD (240), and NVD* (381) datasets, which demonstrate its effectiveness across various instances of long-tail software.